IBM-Bluemix-Docs/mobilepush/push_security.md

 - **clientSecret**:  The `clientSecret` protects APIs that are typically started by mobile client applications.
 There is only one API related to registration of a device with an associated UserId that requires this `clientSecret`.
 None of the other APIs started from mobile clients require the `clientSecret`.
 - **API Keys**: Application programming interface keys (API keys) are available through Cloud IAM for you to use to authenticate by using API or CLI as a user or service ID.
 These API keys are provided through Cloud IAM and therefore cannot be used generally to authenticate with IBMid outside of {{site.data.keyword.cloud_notm}}.

+The `clientSecret` is used as authentication mechanism when a client SDK connects to the {{site.data.keyword.mobilepushshort}} service.
+API Keys are used as the authentication mechanism for the management APIs.
+{: note}

-The `clientSecret` is allocated to every service instance at the time of binding an application with {{site.data.keyword.mobilepushshort}} service.
+The `clientSecret` is allocated to every service instance at the time of creation of {{site.data.keyword.mobilepushshort}} service.
+The `clientSecret` will be available in the **Service Credentials** section.
 Refer to the [ReST APIs](https://eu-gb.imfpush.cloud.ibm.com/imfpush/) documentation for information on how the secrets are to be passed and for what APIs.

 ## API keys for user authentication
 {: #push-api-key}